England and world champions uttered in the same sentence when relating to football conjured memories only of 1966. That was until the summer of 2017.

 Lewis Cook has kicked on since his 2017 success, where he became the first England captain to lift a world trophy since Bobby Moore, earning his first senior England cap against Italy in March 2018 as well as being close to making Gareth Southgate’s 23-man squad for the 2018 World Cup, but he was ultimately named as one of the five players on standby.

-Cook was in and out of the Bournemouth starting XI across 2019/20 as the Cherries dropped out of the Premier League after five years, but remained with them and eventually helped Scott Parker’s side seal their return to the top flight.
+Cook was in and out of the Bournemouth starting XI across 2019/20 as the Cherries dropped out of the Premier League after five years, but remained with them and eventually helped them seal their return to the top flight.
+The Cherries are now a competitive force in the Premier League and Cook remains a key player.

 CM: Josh Onomah